 The school can also be seen as bestowing cultural capital on students, improving the equality of opportunity for those groups not already in possession of this capital or cultural capital that is essential for maintaining an open class society.
 While “economic capital” helped explain the material advantages that the middle and upper classes controlled across society, “cultural capital” facilitated educational inequality.
 Certain children were at an advantage at school because they had greater access at home to cultural capital.

 Social and Cultural Capital in an Urban Latino

-Karen Monkman, DePaul University, Margaret Ronald, Florida State University
+Karen Monkman, DePaul University, Margaret Ronald, Florida State University.

 The concepts of social capital and cultural capital explain how inequality is reproduced in schools.
 High-status cultural practices and knowledge, and access to these through elite social networks, become the indications through which success is recognized and rewarded.
 However, it is in the dynamics of negotiating social and cultural capital that processes of social reproduction can potentially be upset and derailed.

 Cultural Capital and Social Inequality in the

-Life Course Werner Georg, Universit�t Konstanz,
+Life Course Werner Georg, Universitat Konstanz.

-In many surveys, such as PISA, the German educational system shows a strong social inequality, particularly in the transition to higher education (Gymnasium) and to university.
+In many surveys, such as PISA, the German educational system shows a strong social inequality, particularly in the transition to higher education (‘Gymnasium’) and to university.
 Above all, rational choice models and approaches from conflict theory are used as tools for the explanation of these findings.
 In this contribution, the capital theory of Pierre Bourdieu is tested on the basis of a follow-up survey, which refers to the ages between sixteen and thirty-five.
 As a result it can be shown that there is a substantial reproduction effect by the transmission of cultural capital in the family.

 Occupational Inheritance: The Role of Cultural Capital and Gender

 Muriel Egerton: Cathy Marsh Centre for Census and Survey Research, Manchester University.
 It is known that occupational destination is influenced by family cultural resources.
 Most research on the effects of cultural capital, using nationally representative datasets, has concentrated on paternal occupation and education, finding that higher levels of paternal education are associated with greater educational and occupational attainment.
 As a result cultural capital has been put forward as a partial explanation for intergenerational class stability.
 It has been argued that occupational inheritance is more marked for the professional than for the managerial sector of the middle class, due to their greater cultural capital (Savage et al. 1992).

 Cultural Capital and Educational Attainment - Alice Sullivan, Nuffield College Oxford.
 According to Bourdieu's theory of cultural reproduction, children from middle-class families are advantaged in gaining educational credentials due to their possession of cultural capital.
 In order to assess this theory, I have developed a broad operationalisation of the concept of cultural capital, and have surveyed pupils on both their own and their parents' cultural capital.
-I will conclude that cultural capital is transmitted within the home and does have a significant effect on performance in the GCSE (General Certificate of Secondary Education) examinations.
+I will conclude that cultural capital is transmitted within the home and does have a significant effect on performance in the General Certificate of Secondary Education examinations.
 However, a large, direct effect of social class on attainment remains when cultural capital has been controlled for.

-The Uneven Distribution of Cultural Capital - Book Reading in Urban China
+The Uneven Distribution of Cultural Capital -

-Shaoguang Wang, The Chinese University of Hong Kong - Deborah Davis, Yale University
+Shaoguang Wang, The Chinese University of Hong Kong - Deborah Davis, Yale

-Yanjie Bian, Hong Kong University of Science and Technology
+Yanjie Bian, Hong Kong University of Science and Technology.

 This exploratory study focuses on variation in reading habits to integrate the concept of cultural capital into the theoretical and empirical analysis of inequality and social stratification in contemporary urban China.
 Overall, we find that volume and composition of cultural capital varies across social classes independent of education.
 Thus, to the extent that cultural capital in the form of diversified knowledge and appreciation for certain genres or specific authors is unevenly distributed across social classes, we hypothesize that the possession of cultural capital may be a valuable resource in defining and crystallizing class boundaries in this hybrid, fast-changing society.